buffetboy2001/cmake-exploration/README.md

 target_link_libraries(myapp cyglog4cplus-1-2-5.dll) # note that I had to fully specify the name here; couldn't get it to link any other way
 ```

+### integrator
+Here, I want to emulate a team dev environment.
+Let's say some other team is developing a library, [integrator](https://github.com/buffetboy2001/integrator), that myapp needs.
+Let's say they are actively developing and tagging releases.
+The point is that the dependent library is independent of this project and should not be included in this project's repo.

+#### First dependency infrastucture
+So, let's try to first work with a separately installed library.
+The installation will occur by CMake.
+So, the integrator project needs to have created an install target for its binary (libintegrator.dll) and any of its include files.
+The installation needs to indicate the version number so that we can keep track of an evolving dependency and upgrade or downgrade as necessary.

+NOTE: in this paradigm, CMake is not managing this dependency for us.
+We must do it ourselves by checking out that project and installing it manually.

 ## Installing
 [] Complete Me